wp-plugins/skype-online-status/readme.txt

 == Frequently Asked Questions ==

-**Q: Why is my Skype button showing Offline even when I am online?**
+= Why is my Skype button showing Offline even when I am online? =

-**A:** First, you have to change an option in your Skype client settings to make your online status publicly visible:
+First, you have to change an option in your Skype client settings to make your online status publicly visible:

 1. Open your Skype client and go to 'Options > Privacy' or 'Advanced' (depending on your client version).